oracle/terraform-provider-oci/website/docs/r/core_vnic_attachment.html.markdown

 The following arguments are supported:

 * `create_vnic_details` - (Required) (Updatable) Contains properties for a VNIC.
 You use this object when creating the primary VNIC during instance launch or when creating a secondary VNIC.
 For more information about VNICs, see [Virtual Network Interface Cards (VNICs)](https://docs.cloud.oracle.com/iaas/Content/Network/Tasks/managingVNICs.htm).
 	* `assign_private_dns_record` - (Optional) Whether the VNIC should be assigned a DNS record.
 If set to false, no DNS record registion for the VNIC; if set to true, DNS record will be registered.
-The default value is true.
 Example: `true`

 		If you specify a `hostnameLabel`, the `assignPrivateDnsRecord` is require to be set to true.
 	* `assign_public_ip` - (Optional) Whether the VNIC should be assigned a public IP address.
 Defaults to whether the subnet is public or private.
 If not set and the VNIC is being created in a private subnet (that is, where `prohibitPublicIpOnVnic` = true in the [Subnet](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/Subnet/)), then no public IP address is assigned.
 If not set and the subnet is public (`prohibitPublicIpOnVnic` = false), then a public IP address is assigned.
 If set to true and `prohibitPublicIpOnVnic` = true, an error is returned.